lidenghui92/DSGC-DSFC/COG_L/README.md

 **Clustering and distribution profiling of COG-L category genes**

+FigS2a was generated using Excel by counting genes assigned to each COG category, based on eggNOG annotation file at Zenodo, including "OM-RGC_emapper_COG.xls.gz", "TSGC_emapper_COG.xls.gz", and "DSGC_emapper_COG.xls.gz".

 We clustered all COG-L genes (see DS.TS.OM.all.COG_L.pep.gz at Zenodo, the sequences from TSGC were renamed based on TSGC.geneid.change.list.gz, see below) in DSGC, OM-RGC, and TSGC using MMseqs2:

 `mmseqs easy-cluster all.COG_L.fa final_20_50 ./linclust_tmp --threads 20 --cov-mode 0 --cluster-mode 0 -c 0.5 --min-seq-id 0.2`